Clifford Olson

-Clifford Robert Olson Jr. (January 1, 1940 – September 30, 2011) was a convicted Canadian serial killer who confessed to murdering 11 children and teenagers between the ages of 9 and 18 in the early 1980s.
+Clifford Robert Olson Jr. (January 1, 1940 – September 30, 2011) was a Canadian convicted serial killer who confessed to murdering 11 children, aged between 9 and 18, in the early 1980s.

+In 1976, Olson was serving a sentence for his crimes as a con artist.
+He had obtained favourable terms for himself by acting as an informant against a cellmate, even coaxing him into a written confession.
+However, Olson said it was discussions with his cellmate that led to his sexual interest in children and murderous intents.

 Murders

 Christine Weller, 12, from Surrey, British Columbia, was abducted on November 17, 1980.
 Her body was found more than a month later on Christmas Day; she had been strangled with a belt and stabbed repeatedly.
 On April 16, 1981, Colleen Marian Daignault, 13, vanished.
 Five months later her body was found.
 On April 22, 1981, Daryn Todd Johnsrude, 16, was abducted and killed; his body was found less than two weeks later.
-On May 19, 1981, 16-year-old Sandra Wolfsteiner was murdered, and 13-year-old Ada Anita Court was murdered in June 1981.
+On May 19, 1981, 16-year-old Sandra Wolfsteiner was kidnapped and murdered, and 13-year-old Ada Anita Court was murdered in June 1981.

 Six victims followed in quick succession in July 1981.
 Simon Partington, nine, was abducted, raped and strangled on July 2, 1981.
 Judy Kozma, a 14-year-old from New Westminster, was raped and strangled a week later.
 Her body was discovered on July 25 near Weaver Lake.
 The next victims were Raymond King II, 15, abducted on July 23, raped and bludgeoned to death; Sigrun Arnd, an 18-year-old German tourist, raped and bludgeoned two days later; Terri Lyn Carson, 15, raped and strangled on July 27; and Louise Chartrand, age 17, the last victim identified, who died on July 30.